oneops/oneops.github.io/user/account/secrets-proxy.md

 and others.

+## Usage

 The secrets proxy understand the concepts and access configuration of OneOps and allows a user to store secrets in Keywhiz and access them in their OneOps assemblies via the
 [secrets client component](../design/secrets-client-component.html).

-The source can be found at [https://github.com/oneops/secrets-proxy](https://github.com/oneops/secrets-proxy).
+The source code and REST API documentation can be found on GitHub at [https://github.com/oneops/secrets-proxy](https://github.com/oneops/secrets-proxy).

 ## Installation